 This article may contain compensated links.
 See our full disclosure here

-This week we head to, Venice, known as the City of Canals, if there’s one thing that symbolizes Venice more than anything else it has to be the gondola.
+Venice is famously known as the City of Canals and if there’s one thing that symbolizes Venice more than anything else – it has to be the gondola.
 We not only learn about the fascinating history and traditions of this unique experience, but we also get some tips on how to get the most out of your gondola experience.

 What you’ll learn in this episode